Arachchi

+The term Arachchi was also used to refer to a supervisory peon serving in government offices such as a Kachcheri or a District Court.
+It is no longer in use.

 History

 Origins

 The post was in existence before the Colonial Rule of Sri Lanka (Ceylon).
 After the coastal areas were taken over by the Colonial Rulers i.e. Portuguese, Dutch colonial rule and finally the British, they retained the post in their administration system.

 British period

 During the British administration, appointments were made by the Government Agent of the Province.
 Appointments were non-transferable and usually hereditary, made to locals, usually from wealthy influential families loyal the British Crown.
 This was an influential post, the holder had much control over the people of the area and had limited police powers since he was responsible to keep the peace, carry out revenue collection and assist in judicial functions.
 This became part of the Native Department of the British Government of Ceylon.

 Several Vidanes came under the supervision of a Vidane Arachchi in Low Country and under the supervision of Udayar in Tamil Area.The Headman Commission of 1922 states that “under the existing system each village or group of small villages is placed under the supervision of minor headman known as Gam Arachchi in Kandyan areas and police vidane or police headman in low country.
 The positions above those headmen were Korala in Kandyan districts; Uddaiyar in Tamil districts Vidane Arachchi in districts of low country.
-The top rank above all officials was represented by “Rate Mahatmaya,and Adigars in Kandyyan districts, Maniyagars and Vanniyars in Tamil Districts and Mudliers in southern provinces.
+The top rank above all officials was represented by “Rate Mahatmaya, and Adigars in Kandyyan districts, Maniyagars and Vanniyars in Tamil Districts and Mudliers in southern provinces.